-Verdly is the middle path.
-It is a net worth tracker designed for people who want to take a calm, monthly view of their finances without surrendering credentials to a third party.
+Verdly is built for that gap.
+It is a net worth tracker for people who want a calm, periodic view of their finances.
 You decide what counts as an asset.
 You decide what counts as a debt.
-You enter the values when you choose to, and Verdly does the rest — preserving the history, charting the trends, and making the bigger picture easier to read.
+You enter the values when you choose to, and Verdly does the rest.
+It preserves the history, charts the trends, surfaces the patterns, and projects where things are heading.

 What Verdly does